-Severin Borenstein is the E.T.
-Grether Professor of Business Administration and Public Policy at the Haas School of Business, where he teaches courses in Business Economics and Energy & Environmental Markets.
-He is also Co-Director of the Energy Institute at Haas and Director of the University of California Energy Institute.
+Severin Borenstein is E.T.
+Grether Professor of Business Administration and Public Policy at the Haas School of Business and Co-Director of the Energy Institute at Haas.
+He is also Director of the University of California Energy Institute.
 He received his A.B. from U.C.
-Berkeley and Ph.D. in Economics from MIT in 1983.
-Borenstein’s research focuses on business competition, strategy, and regulation.
-He has published extensively on electricity markets, the oil and gasoline industries, and airline competition and profitability.
-His current research projects include the economics of renewable energy, equity and efficiency effects of electricity pricing, implementation of dynamic electricity pricing, and competitive dynamics in the airline industry.
+Berkeley and Ph.D. in Economics from M.I.T.
+His research focuses on business competition, strategy, and regulation.
+He has published extensively on the airline industry, the oil and gasoline industries, and electricity markets.
+His current research projects include the economics of renewable energy, economic policies for reducing greenhouse gases, alternative models of retail electricity pricing, and competitive dynamics in the airline industry.
 Borenstein is also a research associate of the National Bureau of Economic Research in Cambridge, MA.
 He served on the Board of Governors of the California Power Exchange from 1997 to 2003.
-During 1999-2000, he served on the California Attorney General’s Gasoline Price Task Force.
-He is currently a member of U.S. Secretary of Transportation Ray LaHood’s Future of Aviation Advisory Committee.
+During 1999-2000, he was a member of the California Attorney General’s Gasoline Price Task Force.
+In 2010-11, Borenstein was a member of U.S. Secretary of Transportation Ray LaHood’s Future of Aviation Advisory Committee.
 Since 2012, he has served of the Emissions Market Assessment Committee that advises the California Air Resources Board on the operation of California’s Cap and Trade market for greenhouse gases.

 James Bushnell is an Associate Professor of Economics at the University of California at Davis.
 He received his BS from the University of Wisconsin in 1989 and PhD in Industrial Engineering and Operations Research from UC Berkeley in 1993.
 His research focuses on industrial organization and regulation, energy economics and policy, environmental economics, and game theorization optimization models.
 Bushnell is a research associate of the National Bureau of Economic Research in Cambridge, MA.
 He has also served on the California Independent System Operator’s Market Surveillance Committee since 2002.
 In addition, Dr. Bushnell served on the California Power Exchange’s Market Monitoring Committee and on the California Air Resources Board’s Economic Assessment and Allocation Committee for its cap-and-trade program.